WestWilshireNeuro

 Parkinson's Disease

-A neurodegenerative disorder with tremors, slow movement, rigidity, and balance issues due to dopamine loss.
+Neurodegenerative disorder with tremors, rigidity, and balance issues.

 Parkinsonism